 Circadian (~24 h) rhythmicity is a fundamental property of nearly all living beings on this planet.
 In mammals, the master pace maker is located in the suprachiasmatic nucleus (SCN) of the hypothalamus.
 The SCN relays photic information from the retina to the brain to synchronize endogenous rhythms to ambient light/dark cycles.
 Desynchronization of the endogenous rhythms can lead to fatigue, insomnia and memory loss as seen in jet lag.
 Circadian clocks also exist in a variety of extra-SCN regions throughout the brain.
 The rhythms in these regions modulate brain activities on a daily basis.
 A variety of neurophysiological processes are rhythmically regulated by the circadian clock, which accounts for the time-of-day variations in our sensory, motor, memory and social functions.
 Conversely, disruption of circadian rhythms has been reported in patients with neurological and psychiatric disorders.
 My lab is interested in molecular signaling mechanisms that orchestrate daily rhythms in our brain and how their dysregulation contributes to various brain diseases.
 We are particularly interested in the role of mammalian target of rapamycin (mTOR) signaling and mechanisms that control mRNA translation in the brain.
 The lab utilizes a combination of molecular, cellular and behavioral technologies, including polysome profiling, RNA sequencing, qRT-PCR, Western blotting, immunocytochemistry, electrophysiology, confocal microscopy, viral-mediated gene silencing and animal behavioral analysis (e.g., circadian, social and memory tests, EEG).
 A variety of model systems, including cell culture, organotypic slice culture, and whole animals (transgenic and knockout mice) are employed.
-We constantly look for talented and motivated graduate students to join our lab.

 (For a comprehensive list of recent publications, refer to PubMed, a service provided by the National Library of Medicine.)